In order to travel outside the U.S. you will need the following documents:

 To find out if you need a visa to enter Canada, please visit the Canada Consulte in Seattle website.

 Canadian students are not issued an F-1 visa and thus are not required to have one when traveling.
-However, they are still considered international students and must have all other immigration documents listed above (passport, I-94, signed I-20).
+However, you are still considered international students and must have all other immigration documents listed above (passport, I-94, signed I-20).

 Canadian and Mexican Consulates: